 Sat here on a grey and rainy November day in the Lake District the thought of ice climbing on a crisp sunny day seems far removed given the present weather.
 None the less the winter season is more or less upon us and so I thought it might be useful to run through the pros and cons of the various ice screws that we at Rock + Run have on offer.
 Probably the first thing to note is that all of the screws here can be placed quickly with one hand – this capability has transformed the way steep ice can be protected.
 It’s probably safe to say that the new breed of ice screw with winders or handles on has made the old style obsolete for anybody buying now, such is the difference in performance.
 Surprisingly, the manufacturers have come up with rather differing designs to make placements as fast as possible for us.
 An important consideration that is sometimes overlooked when buying ice screws is how well they rack on your harness.
 Ice screws are best off racked on plastic ‘clipper’ type biners for easy access.
 It is far preferable to have your screws hanging neatly, pointing behind you than to be sticking out all over the place – especially if you're unfortunate enough to take to the air.
 No matter how good a screw is when you buy it will be made far less effective if the teeth are blunt.
-The video below, from Black Diamond, demonstrates sharpening techniques and is well worth watching before you get the file out.

 This is a cleverly designed piece of kit with one main advantage over the competition; because all of the leverage required for placement is gained from the folding wire handle the hanger is very compact.
 This means that unlike the other screws here the 360 can be placed in dishes and pockets with very little cleaning.
 The 360 is also very easy to place and thanks to the long handle it will crank down into hard ice with relative ease.
 Another advantage of the folding handle is that once it is folded in the 360 is fairly compact and for my money racks better than the fixed crank Helix.
 Because the 360 will occasionally go in where nothing else will, it’s worth considering having one or two, even if you mainly use something else.
 Purchase.